jlangch/venice/doc/readme/macros.md

 ## Macro Hygiene

 So far we haven't used local variables within macros.
+Locals var names in macros provide some pitfalls you have to be aware of when writing macros.

 Venice supports a `time` macro to measure the execution time of an expression that uses local vars.
 It prints the execution time and returns the evaluated expression.

 Let's rebuild the macro: